siberianfox/g2wiki/Compiling-G2-on-Windows-7-and-Atmel-Studio-6.2.md

 To compile G2 on Windows with Atmel Studio you will need the Atmel Studio 6.2 (build 1548) Installer – with .NET.
 We recommend a clean machine or VM.
 We have tried this with Windows 7.
 Win 8 has problems with driver signing that we'd prefer to avoid.

-To install the compiled software via Atmel Studio, you will need a programmer called an Atmel Sam-Ice (http://www.digikey.com/product-detail/en/AT91SAM-ICE/AT91SAM-ICE-ND/1008639).
-This will allow you to compile the latest codebase, and automatically install it to the control board.
+To flash the compiled software via Atmel Studio, you will want an [Atmel-Ice Basic](http://www.mouser.com/search/ProductDetail.aspx?R=0virtualkey0virtualkeyATATMEL-ICE-BASIC) programmer/debugger.
+This will allow you to load and hardware debug the compiled code.

 * Go to Atmel and download the [Atmel Studio 6.2 Installer – with .NET](http://www.atmel.com/tools/atmelstudio.aspx) install package.
   * The current build is build 1548.
 Do not use an earlier build - e.g. 1153 - as it has serious bugs in the debugger (how ironic).
   * Be sure to get the one **including the .NET part**.
 It's about 800 Mbytes.